cycloss/recipes/traditional.md

 - 1 red pepper sliced

-- 300ml beef stock
+- 750ml beef stock

+- 2 tbsp tomato paste

+- ?? tbsp Maggi seasoning (sub soy sauce 1.5 tbsp)

 - 175ml sour cream

 - 1 tbsp chopped fresh parsley

-- cooked long-grain rice
+- long-grain rice to serve

 #### Directions

 Tip: chop the chorizo first, get it in the pan, then chop the rest.

+1. Put the rice on

-1. Heat the oil and butter in a large ovenproof frying pan and fry the beef and chorizo for 5-7 minutes, or until browned all over.
+2. Heat the oil in a large ovenproof frying pan and fry the beef and chorizo for 5-7 minutes, or until browned all over.

-2. Lower the heat, and fry the onions and garlic in the same pan for 3-4 minutes, or until softened.
-Stir in the flour and cook for a further 2-3 minutes.
+3. Lower the heat, and fry the onions and garlic in the same pan for 3-4 minutes, or until softened.
+Stir in the butter and flour and cook for a further 2-3 minutes.

-3. Add the paprika, chillies and pepper and stir until well combined.
+4. Add the paprika, chillies, red pepper, and tomato paste, and stir until well combined.
 Pour in the beef stock, and stew for 30-35 minutes (or until the rice is done).
 Add another tablespoon of flour if not thick enough.

-4. Put on the rice

 5. Add S&P. Stir in the soured cream and parsley until well combined.

-6. Serve the goulash with long-grain rice
+Serve with long-grain rice

 ## Chicken Pie